mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 GORM is a place where a lot of the innovation of the framework happens.
 The reason is not so much the mapping to relational databases but to non-relational ones like Neo4j or MongoDB.
 It supports a variety of NoSQL databases to map it to the domain types in a form that makes sense depending on the database you are working with.

 Also GORM shifts slightly to non-blocking IO when it comes to the actual access of the database.
 Turns out to be quite hard for the relational databases, since JDBC is blocking by nature.
-But NoSQL databases have not the restriction of the JDBC standard and therefore the driver support for asynchronous operations is much better over there (see the [RxGORM docs](http://gorm.grails.org/latest/rx/manual/index.html) for more info).
+But NoSQL databases do not have the restriction of the JDBC standard and therefore the driver support for asynchronous operations is much better over there (see the [RxGORM docs](http://gorm.grails.org/latest/rx/manual/index.html) for more info).

 Generally you will create a domain type by executing the command line task <code>grails create-domain-class Person</code> or using the IDE to accomplish the same thing.
 After that you add some properties to the person class.
 You'll end up with something like this: